serstuk93/bee-attack/README.md

 ## Installation

-1. Ensure you have Python and necessary libraries installed.
+1. Ensure you have Python 3.10(or newer) and necessary libraries installed.
 2. Clone this repository:

     ```bash